-There are two possible start dates for your Honours College track:
+There are two possible starting dates for your Honours College track:

-The duration of the programme will be 2 or 2.5 years, depending on your start date.
+The duration of the programme will be 2 or 2.5 years, depending on your starting date.

 Feel free to contact our student ambassadors!
 They can tell you everything about our programme.

 All students who have a good motivation to start the Humanities Lab programme, are encouraged to apply.
-We completely understand if you have not been able to complete your first year or if your grade average is lower than required or if there are any (other) circumstances we need to consider.
+We completely understand if you have not been able to meet our requirements due to corona or when there are other circumstances we need to consider.

 It is important to think about how you are going to plan your bachelor’s and Honours courses in the coming years, and how you may combine the Honours programme with a stay abroad or internship.
 It is a plan, it is not set in stone.
 You can always change your plans.

-The Humanities Lab team will review all conditionally accepted students.
-If you meet the requirements, you will be automatically unconditionally be admitted.
-You will receive an email from us and an official acceptance letter from the Honours Academy.
+In August, the Humanities Lab team will review all new applications and all conditionally accepted students from the winter round.
+If you meet the requirements, your conditional status will be automatically changed into ‘unconditional’.
+You will receive an email from us in September, followed by an official acceptance letter from the Honours Academy.
 If there are any circumstances we need to consider, please contact us.

 The programme structure is rather flexible.
 You can find more information on our website.

-Humanities Lab 101 and the Capstone project are compulsory.
+Humanities Lab 101 (block 1) and the Capstone project (block 4) are compulsory.
 For the Capstone project students can choose one of the topics on offer.
 Students choose two Key modules and one Advanced module from the modules on offer.
-You also have to take one Honours Class, to choose from a wide range of Classes offered by the Honours Academy.
+You also have to take one from a wide range of Honours Classes offered by the Honours Academy.

 Check the prospectus for more information about the courses and the course descriptions.